kipkurui/TeamKE_DreamChallenge/README.md

 - seaborn

-We are using the conda environment in our analysis, which can be easily set up with requirements.yml.
+We are using the conda environment in our analysis, which can be quickly set up with requirements.yml.

-In addition, you will neeed kcmeans clusttering from FISIM.
+Additionally, you will need kcmeans clustering from FISIM.
-You can get it as part of [MARSTools]<https://github.com/kipkurui/MARSTools> or from [FISIM]<http://genome.ugr.es/fisim>.
+You can get it as part of [MARSTools](https://github.com/kipkurui/MARSTools) or from [FISIM](http://genome.ugr.es/fisim).

 ### Step 2: Get all the required data in place

 This code uses the Unzipped files provided by the organisers.
-These folders should be set up and contain the respective datasets.
+These folders should be set up and contain the individual datasets.
 - annotations
 - ChIPseq
 - code
 - DNASE
 - Results
- In addition to the provided data, the following additiona data are used.
+ In addition to the provided data, the following additional data are used.

 1. Motifs: Contains all motifs used in our code
     - .meme: Downloaded from various sources as indicated by name suffix